The opioid crisis and drug abuse are affecting veterinarians now more than ever.

 But then I saw headlights in the driveway.

-The next day, I found out about 7 other veterinary hospitals in the area had been broken into, and ketamine and other controlled drugs with street value had been stolen.
-My dogs, and the fact that I lived on the property, probably deterred any intruders from breaking into my hospital.
+The next day, I learned that about 7 other veterinary hospitals in the area had been broken into, and ketamine and other controlled drugs with street value had been stolen.
+My dogs, and the fact that I actually lived on the property, probably deterred any intruders from breaking into my hospital.

 Unless the thieves were terrified by the sight of me in a bright-pink robe carrying a baseball bat at 2 a.m.
 That could scare anyone.